- What is the Primary Care Survey?

 Citizens should be given the chance to express their opinions about the health care services they receive.
 The Primary Care Survey asks citizens about:

-- The availability of primary care services, like family doctors, nurse practitioners, and more, in their region;
+• The availability of primary care services, such as family doctors, nurse practitioners, and other services in their region;

 The results from this Survey will be made publicly available on the NBHC website.
-They will also help us better understand what is being done well and what could be done better in primary care in New Brunswick.
+They can inform on what is being done well and what could be done better in primary care in New Brunswick.

 3. WHAT IS PRIMARY CARE?

-Primary care is usually a person’s first point of contact with the health care system It is essential to helping citizens remain healthy, preventing illnesses, and managing chronic health conditions like asthma, Chronic Obstructive Pulmonary Disease or others
+Primary care is essential to helping citizens remain healthy, preventing illnesses, and managing chronic health conditions, such as diabetes, heart disease or mental health conditions.

 4. WHY IS IT IMPORTANT TO HAVE A SURVEY ABOUT PRIMARY CARE?